menu

 Demographics

-The percentage of people in Granite Falls who are college-educated is somewhat higher than the average US community of 21.84%: 26.22% of adults in Granite Falls have at least a bachelor's degree.
+The education level of Granite Falls citizens is a little higher than the average for US cities and towns: 21.11% of adults in Granite Falls have at least a bachelor's degree.

-The per capita income in Granite Falls in 2022 was $32,420, which is lower middle income relative to Minnesota, and middle income relative to the rest of the US.
-This equates to an annual income of $129,680 for a family of four.
+The per capita income in Granite Falls in 2022 was $39,827, which is upper middle income relative to Minnesota and the nation.
+This equates to an annual income of $159,308 for a family of four.
 However, Granite Falls contains both very wealthy and poor people as well.

-Granite Falls is a somewhat ethnically-diverse city.
+Granite Falls is a very ethnically-diverse city.
 The people who call Granite Falls home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Granite Falls residents report their race to be White, followed by Native American.
-Important ancestries of people in Granite Falls include German, Norwegian, English, Irish, and Scottish.
+Important ancestries of people in Granite Falls include German, Norwegian, Irish, English, and Scottish.

 The most common language spoken in Granite Falls is English.
 Other important languages spoken here include Polish and Native American languages.